d3/d3-color/README.md

 <a href="#cubehelix">#</a> <b>cubehelix</b>(<i>specifier</i>)<br>
 <a href="#cubehelix">#</a> <b>cubehelix</b>(<i>color</i>)<br>

 Constructs a new Cubehelix color.
 The channel values are exposed as `h`, `s` and `l` properties on the returned instance.
+Use the [Cubehelix color picker](http://bl.ocks.org/mbostock/ba8d75e45794c27168b5) to explore this color space.

 If *h*, *s* and *l* are specified, these represent the channel values of the returned color.